-Nonprofit organizations, sometimes referred to as not-for-profit or charity organizations, are founded on the idea of helping a cause for public or community benefit.
-They are 501(c)(3) tax exempt organizations, which means they do not have to pay the typical income taxes that businesses have to pay.
+Nonprofit organizations sometimes referred to as not-for-profit or charity organizations are founded on the idea of helping a cause for public or community benefit.
+They are 501(c)(3) tax-exempt organizations, which means they do not have to pay the typical income taxes that businesses have to pay.
 The idea behind the term nonprofit means that all of their funds get recycled back into the organization and no one employee makes an unbalanced amount of money.
 Nonprofits have a board of trustees that watch over and guarantee they are maintaining their vision and mission statement.
-Nonprofit organizations are often accredited to garauntee they are operating within the legal perameters set forth by the United States of America.
+Nonprofit organizations are often accredited to guarantee they are operating within the legal parameters set forth by the United States of America.

 Whether you support large or small nonprofit organizations, they can be a great way to get involved in giving back.
 You can donate, work, volunteer, and visit local nonprofits to help further causes you believe in.
 There are tons of ways to help your community and nonprofits are often a great place to start.